MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Visual Measurement based on Feed-Forward Model

-Although feed-forward reconstruction is considered advantageous in that it obviates the requirement for camera parameters, in practice we found that camera distortions can introduce considerable instability.
-Therefore, we consider the case where the camera parameters are known.
+where $\mathbf{u}_i$ are the grid-like pixel coordinates, $\left(\mathbf{X}_i\right)_z$ is the depth vector, $\pi(\cdot)$ is the camera projection model, whose inverse operation backprojects 2D pixels to 3D points.
+It is noted that, although feed-forward reconstruction is considered advantageous in that it obviates the requirement for camera parameters, in practice we found that camera distortions can introduce considerable instability.
+Therefore, we mainly consider the case where the camera parameters are known.